-Why Focus Your Studies in Writing, Design, and Communication?
+Why Focus Your Studies in Writing, Design, and Technical Communication?

 If you have ever considered a professional career as a writer, editor, or information designer, then you have arrived at the right degree program.
 Any company, government organization, or non-profit organization needs writers who can advance their internal and external communication goals through clear information design and effective editing.
 A 2017 Report of 959 employers, including international Fortune 500 companies, overwhelmingly ranked soft skills like effective written communication and information design as the most important abilities they sought in new employees.
 Unsurprisingly, students with skills in these areas have seen a steady 1.7% annual increase in employment growth for a lucrative career field that featured a mean salary of over $78,000 in 2020.
 Our program has particular strengths in interaction design and UX.
 In 2021, user experience designers averaged salaries of $94,018 per year.

-Our program (BA in Technical Communication) caters to a broad array of careers in professional writing, information design, and technical communication, such as:
+Our program (BA in Writing, Design, and Technical Communication) caters to a broad array of careers in professional writing, information design, and technical communication, such as:

 Learn more about our writing, design and technical communication specialities below by seeing what our past and current students have done in our courses.